baetyl/baetyl/doc/us-en/customize/How-to-write-a-python-script-for-python-runtime.md

 **Statement**

 - The operating system as mentioned in this document is Darwin.
-- The version of runtime is Python36, and for Python27, configuration is the same except for the language difference when coding the scripts
+- The version of runtime is Python3.6, and for Python2.7, configuration is the same except for the language difference when coding the scripts
 - The MQTT client toolkit as mentioned in this document is [MQTTBOX](../Resources-download.md#mqttbox-download).
-- The service created based on the Hub module are called `localhub` service.
+- The service created based on the Hub module is called `localhub` service.
 And in the test case mentioned in this article, the `localhub` service, function calculation service, and other services are configured as follows:

 ```yaml
 # The configuration of Local Hub service